MusicDataset/md_homepage/content/musics/v/ValsebrillanteNo.1inA-flatMajorOp.34(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Valse brillante No. 1 in A-flat Major Op.
+title: Valse brillante No. 1 in A-flat Major Op.
 34 (1)
 description: This is the description for Valse brillante No. 1 in A-flat Major Op.
 34 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]